Last modified: Aug 14, 2024

 Head-Up Display

-Another technology used in EVs is the head-up display (HUD).
-The HUD projects essential information, such as speed and navigation, onto the windshield, allowing the driver to keep their eyes on the road while still accessing critical data.
+The head-up display (HUD) projects essential information, such as speed and navigation, onto the windshield, allowing the driver to keep their eyes on the road while still accessing critical data.

 Read all about head-up displays.